yahyabakleh12/streetserver2/README.md

 uvicorn main:app --host 0.0.0.0 --port 8000
 ```

 The API exposes a `/post` endpoint that accepts JSON payloads describing parking events.
+This endpoint is intended for camera devices and does **not** require authentication.

 ### Authentication

-Endpoints are protected using bearer tokens.
+Most endpoints are protected using bearer tokens.
 First create a user in the `users`
 table and obtain a token:

 ```bash